Digilent/vivado-hierarchies/README.md

 1. Connect any additional clocks to clocks of the frequencies specified in the Pmod's README.txt file, found in its folder in this repo.

-1. The next step, connecting the Hierarchy's Pmod_out port to pins associated with one of the target FPGA board's Pmod connectors, has several different ways to go.
+1. The next step, constraining the Hierarchy's Pmod_out port, has several different workflows.

     * If you selected a board while creating the project, you can use the *Board Flow* for this step.
 Go to Vivado's *Board* tab and find the Pmod connector you wish to connect to the Hierarchy.
 Right click on the entry, typically named something like "Connector JA", and select *Connect Board Component*.
 In the popup window, under *Connect to existing IP*, select the "Pmod_out" interface of the Hierarchy's Pmod Bridge IP.
 Click *OK*.